-Effective communication can significantly impact teams and ultimately projects.
+Effective team management can only be enabled by effective communication.
+Strong channels of communication can significantly impact teams and ultimately projects.
 In fact, 86% of employees and executives have cited lack of collaboration or ineffective communication for workplace failures.

 According to Marc de Grandpre, Senior Vice President of Marketing at KIND Healthy Snacks, an authentic and transparent work environment is critical.